CAPITOL COURT

 Milwaukee, Wisconsin

-Greater Milwaukee's first bona fide shopping mall was developed by Ed Schuster & Company, a local department store chain, and designed by Seattle's John Graham, Junior.
-The retail facility was built on a 57-acre site, located 7 miles northwest of the Central Business District.
+Greater Milwaukee's first bona fide shopping mall was developed by Ed Schuster & Company, who acquired a 57-acre parcel in 1952.
+This site was located 7 miles north of downtown Milwaukee.
 Ground was broken in September 1953.

-Originally an open-air venue, CAPITOL COURT encompassed approximately 745,000 leasable square feet.
-The 20 million dollar complex was comprised of a ground level of retail and service basement.
-The lower level included a truck tunnel, additional sales floors for the larger stores and a small shopping concourse.
+Designed by Seattle's John Graham, Junior, CAPITOL COURT originally encompassed 745,000 leasable square feet.
+The 20 million dollar complex -open-air in format- was comprised of a ground level of retail and service basement.
+The lower level included a truck tunnel, basement sales floors for the larger stores and a small shopping concourse.

 A 2-level (50,000 square foot) J.C.
 Penney opened, as the 1,709th store in the chain, on October 11, 1956.
-By early 1957, the retail roster at CAPITOL COURT had been expanded to a total of fifty-one retailers.
+By early 1957, the store directory at CAPITOL COURT listed fifty-one stores and services.
 These included Bitker-Gerner ladies' wear, Badger Paints, Chandler's Shoes an F.W.
 Woolworth 5 & 10 and two supermarkets; Krambo and Kohl's.
 A Kiddie Town mini amusement park was set up in the north parking area.

 Construction commenced on a 60,000 square foot expansion in January 1959.
 It consisted of two-store blocks, built west of Schuster's.
 The addition, dedicated on September 25, 1959, brought seventeen new stores.
 The mall now encompassed approximately 805,000 leasable square feet and contained seventy-five stores and services.